My Rich Dad, My Poor Dad

 I saw both of them go through the crash of 2008 and the recession that followed.
 I watched my poor dad sweat bullets as a huge portion of his portfolio and nest egg disappeared.
 In fact, he ended up selling some of it off as he felt the floor was falling from under him.

 All of this while my rich dad continued to get checks every first of the month.
 He didn’t enjoy watching his portfolio’s value decrease as well, but he knew it really didn’t impact his life.
+He never sold and actually continued to contribute to his investments.

 While our definitions may be relative, I can tell you from my own family experience that the right investments can truly make the difference between being “rich” and being “poor.”